longla/brew-finder/README.md

 ## Technical Choices

-- **Framework:** Vue 3 with Vite, as preferred in the exercise description.
+*   **Framework:** I chose to use Vue 3 with Vite, as it was the preferred framework for the exercise and provides a modern, fast development experience.
-- **State Management:** Pinia is used to manage the application's global state.
-This includes the list of breweries, search parameters, loading/error states, and the selected brewery for the detail view.
-Using a centralized store makes the state predictable and easier to debug.
+*   **State Management:** I used Pinia to manage the application's global state.
+A centralized store is ideal for handling shared data like search parameters and loading states, making the application predictable and easier to debug.
-- **Component Design:** The UI is broken down into small, single-purpose components (`BrewerySearch`, `BreweryList`, `BreweryListItem`, `BreweryDetail`, `Pagination`, `BreweryListSkeleton`, `BreweryDetailSkeleton`).
-This improves reusability and makes the codebase easier to understand and maintain.
+*   **Component Design:** I broke down the UI into small, single-purpose components (`BrewerySearch`, `BreweryList`, `BreweryDetail`, etc.).
+This approach improves reusability and makes the codebase easier to reason about and maintain.
-- **Loading State UX:** To provide a modern and responsive user experience, loading states are handled with animated skeleton components instead of simple text.
-This approach gives a clear indication that content is loading while mimicking the final layout, which improves perceived performance and aligns with the goal of demonstrating a strong sense of design and UX.
+*   **Loading State UX:** To provide a modern and responsive user experience, I chose to handle loading states with animated skeleton components instead of simple text.
+This gives a clear indication that content is loading while mimicking the final layout, which improves perceived performance and aligns with the goal of demonstrating a strong sense of design and UX.
-- **Routing:** Vue Router is used to synchronize the application's state (search, filters, page) with the URL.
-This makes the application's state bookmarkable and shareable.
+*   **Routing:** I used Vue Router with HTML5 history mode to synchronize the application state with the URL.
+This makes the application state bookmarkable and shareable, which is a critical feature for a good user experience.
-- **Styling:** UnoCSS is used for styling.
-It's a utility-first CSS framework that allows for rapid UI development.
+*   **Styling:** I used UnoCSS for styling.
+As a utility-first CSS framework, it allows for rapid UI development directly in the template.
-- **Testing:** Vitest and Vue Test Utils are used for unit testing.
-A test is provided for the `BreweryListItem` component to demonstrate the testing approach.
+*   **Testing:** I added a unit test for the `BreweryListItem` component using Vitest and Vue Test Utils to demonstrate my approach to component testing.

 ## Potential Improvements